nearst/laconia/packages/laconia-core/README.md

 npm install --save laconia-core
 ```

-To fully understand how Laconia can tackle this problem, let's have a look into an
+To fully understand how Laconia's Dependency Injection works, let's have a look into an
 example below. _This is not a running code as there are a lot of code that have been trimmed down,
 full example can be found in the acceptance test: [src](packages/laconia-acceptance-test/src/place-order.js)
 and [unit test](packages/laconia-acceptance-test/test/place-order.spec.js)_.